 a valid config file could look like this:

-to create such a config file, you can use my GetUserFTA utility. you can now (since version 1.4) use protocol handlers in the config file (mailto, https, http, etc) – but they will be ignored on Windows 1607 (use SetDefaultBrowser instead – maybe ill do a separate utility for mailto).
+to create such a config file, you can use my GetUserFTA utility. you can now (since version 1.4) use protocol handlers in the config file (mailto, https, http, etc) – but http and https will be ignored on Windows 1607. use SetDefaultBrowser instead.

 you can find the ProgId’s also in the registry or with assoc.exe. the easiest way to get what you need, is to manually associate a software with a filetype and then use GetUserFTA or check this registry key for the values (replace .log with your extension):

 SetUserFTA will get the current users SID, the registry timestamp and calculates the hash. it will write it (including the ProgId and the extension) to the user registry under the subkey referenced above.